How can you identify a plant using a photo on your cell phone?

 Flora Incognita

-The Flora Incognita application, using artificial intelligence, brings together around 5000 plant species from Europe and offers precise search results.
-In the event of a missed identification, a photo of the leaf or fruit enables in-depth analysis.
-A major advantage of this application is that it provides information on the risks associated with certain plants, particularly useful for nature lovers who like to explore the forest.
+The Flora Incognita app, which uses artificial intelligence, brings together around 5,000 plant species from Europe and provides accurate search results.
+If identification is unsuccessful, a photo of the leaf or fruit allows for in-depth analysis.
+A major advantage of this app is that it provides information on the risks associated with certain plants, which is particularly useful for nature lovers who enjoy exploring the forest.

 Seek

-Seek, an application compatible with smartphones and tablets, enables the identification of plants, flowers, trees and animal species.
-Available on Play Store for Android and on IOS for iPhone, it works by capturing a photo for recognition thanks to its advanced artificial intelligence.
-Relevant information is then displayed on screen, offering a solution for discovering the plant and animal world around you.
+Seek, an app compatible with smartphones and tablets, allows users to identify plants, flowers, trees, and animal species.
+Available on the Play Store for Android and on iOS for iPhone, it works by capturing a photo for recognition using its advanced artificial intelligence.
+Relevant information is then displayed on the screen, offering a solution for discovering the plant and animal world around you.

 Sauvages de ma rue

-Sauvages de ma rue, a joint initiative of Tela Botanica and the PACA region, guides you through the identification of urban plants.
+The joint initiative of Tela Botanica and the PACA region, Sauvages de ma rue, guides you in identifying urban plants.
 The data collected supports scientists studying urban biodiversity and can help communities improve quality of life.
 The app suggests plants based on your answers to questions, providing not only the scientific name and species, but also photos of the plant in different environments.
-By contributing to this project, you can install Sauvages de ma rue and help preserve biodiversity in urban environments.
+By contributing to this project, you can install Sauvages de ma rue and participate in the preservation of urban biodiversity.

 PictureThis

-PictureThis, available on Android and IOS, goes beyond identifying plant species by offering practical advice on their care.
-This free app uses artificial intelligence for accurate results, and allows the creation of a personalized folder to save plant images and associated advice.
-User-friendly and equipped with Google's recommendation buffer, PictureThis is an ideal tool for garden and vegetable plot owners looking to develop their gardening expertise.
+PictureThis, available on Android and iOS, goes beyond identifying plant species by offering practical advice on how to care for them.
+This free app uses artificial intelligence to provide accurate results and allows users to create a personalized file to save images of plants and related advice.
+User-friendly and featuring the Google recommendation stamp, PictureThis is an ideal tool for garden and vegetable patch owners looking to develop their gardening expertise.

 Forest keys

-The plant recognition application Clés de Forêts, developed by the Office National des Forêts, is available on IOS and Android via Google Play Store.
-This application identifies not only plant and animal species, but also trees.
-Instead of taking photos, Clés de Forêts asks a series of questions to obtain information about the plants, including their names and characteristics.
-A special feature of the app is its ability to work offline, making it ideal for forest hikes where an Internet connection may be absent.
+The Clés de Forêts plant recognition app, developed by the French National Forestry Office, is available on iOS and Android via the Google Play Store.
+This app can identify not only plant and animal species, but also trees.
+Instead of taking photos, Clés de Forêts asks a series of questions to obtain information about plants, including their names and characteristics.
+A unique feature of the app is its ability to work offline, making it ideal for forest hikes where there may be no internet connection.

 PlantNet

-PlantNet, a popular plant recognition app with millions of downloads, allows you to identify plants based on their flowers, leaves or fruit via your smartphone's camera.
-After a search, the free PlantNet app offers a selection of results from which you choose to access the information.
-With a catalog of over 6,000 species in France and Europe, this application, the result of a scientific project sponsored by the Fondation Agropolis, offers reliable, detailed information on plants once identified.
+PlantNet, a highly popular plant recognition app with millions of downloads, allows you to identify plants based on their flowers, leaves, or fruits using your smartphone camera.
+After a search, the free PlantNet app offers a selection of results from which you can choose to access information.
+With a catalog of more than 6,000 species in France and Europe, this app, the result of a scientific project sponsored by the Agropolis Foundation, provides reliable and detailed information on plants once they have been identified.

 PlantSnap

-To identify flowers, leaves or trees, the must-have app is Plant'Snap, which uses your smartphone's camera to analyze plants.
-With a reliability rating of 90 %, this app ensures easy identification of surrounding plants.
-You can create a personalized space with your favorite plants and share your botanical passion with users in over 200 countries around the world.
+To identify flowers, leaves, or trees, the must-have app is Plant'Snap, which uses your smartphone's camera to analyze plants.
+With 90% reliability, this app makes it easy to identify the plants around you.
+You can create a personalized space with your favorite plants and share your botanical passion with users from over 200 countries around the world.

 NatureID

-NatureID, an efficient English-language application, allows you to identify thousands of plants, trees, flowers and animals, whether you're bilingual or not.
-By analyzing photos taken by your smartphone, the app provides detailed information, including the plant's state of health and solutions for any problems.
-Available free of charge on Android and IOS, NatureID also offers tips for treating diseased plants.
+NatureID, an effective app available in English, allows you to identify thousands of plants, trees, flowers, and animals, whether you are bilingual or not.
+By analyzing photos taken with your smartphone, the app provides detailed information, including the plant's health status and solutions to any problems.
+Available for free on Android and iOS, NatureID also offers tips for treating diseased plants.

 Image illustration of a photo of a flower on a phone